shakna-israel/colors/README.md

 ## Usage

-ccolor sets a color, but does not flush the stdout buffer, except for the reset and clear commands.
+ccolor sets a color, but does not flush the stdout buffer, except for the reset and clear commands, for both text and background variants.

 So a simple script might look like: